Kent1mrqs/WiFEncryptionSimulation/Cryptography/README.md

 While this simulation currently uses WEP and RC4 for simplicity, stronger encryption protocols like WPA2 and WPA3 are recommended in real-world networks.
 The modular design of this project allows for future updates to include these modern protocols.

----

-This folder is an essential part of the simulation, offering insight into the encryption mechanisms that secure WiFi communication.
-For more details on how cryptography fits into the overall simulation, check the main README file in the project.

----

-Let me know if you’d like to modify or expand this further!